Is this your child's symptom?

 - Often babies cry because they need to sleep.
-If over 2 hours have passed since the last nap, this could be the reason.
+If over 2 hours have passed since the last nap, this probably is the reason.

-- You have tried different ways to comfort him.
+- You have tried different ways to comfort your baby.
 You fed him recently.
 Nothing you do seems to help your baby relax.
-If so, it's time to get out of the way.
+So, now, it's time to get out of the way.

 - Swaddle your baby.
 Place him on his back in his crib.
-Turn on some white noise or soothing music and leave the room.
+Turn on some white noise or soothing music.
+Then, leave the room.

-- Let your baby fuss until he falls to sleep.
+- Let your baby fuss until he falls asleep.

 - For some overtired babies, this is the only answer.